AIxCyberChallenge/example-crs-architecture/example-competition-server/README.md

 All notable changes to the competition-test-api docker container will be noted here.

+### v1.2-rc4 - 2025-05-20

+#### Fixed

+- Our projects in oss-fuzz now use git-lfs to facilitate building fuzzers.
+In v1.2-rc3, we did not have git-lfs installed in the competitor-test-server Docker image.
+This is fixed in this release.

 ### v1.2-rc3 - 2025-05-20

 This release includes the fixes intended for v1.2-rc2, but were mistakenly not included.
 Please see the "Fixed" section